dhhepting/dhhepting.github.io/teaching/groupwork.md

 # {{ page.breadcrumb }}

 The mark awarded for each group assignment is shared by all group members.
-However, you have the ability to communicate extra information about your group members' performance to your group members, to the marker, and to me.
+However, you have the ability to communicate extra information about your the performance of your group members to your group members, to the marker, and to me.

 For each group assignment,